 SOC-337 Methods of Sociological Inquiry, 3 cr.
 Emphasis on increasing students' abilities to communicate their understanding of social science research.
 Focus on learning social science research vocabulary, developing an understanding of issues in the philosophy of the social sciences, learning steps and procedures in sociological research, and using writing skills relevant to social science research.
-Prerea: SOC-100 or consent of instructor.
+Prereq.: SOC-100 or consent of instructor.

 SOC-338 Topics in Social Policy and Social Change, 3 cr.
 Exploration at an advanced level of a social issue and the social policies that have been developed to deal with it.
 Consult the Schedule of Classes for specific topics.
-Topics will vary.
-Prereg.: SOC-100 or consent of instructor.
+Topics will Vary.
+Prereq.: SOC-100 or consent of instructor.
+SOC-339 Statistical Applications in Sociology, 3 cr.
+An introduction to descriptive and inferential statistics which are the basic statistical methods used in Sociology and other Social Science disciplines.
+Students will also learn how to use a statistical package (SPSS for Windows) to analyze and interpret survey data.
+Prereq.: SOC-100; SOC 337.